Setting up the institutional capacities for the implementation of Tunisia's NDCs

 - Organization of the official Tunisian side event at COP25 ("How to raise NDC ambition through the energy sector") in cooperation with the National Energy Authority (ANME) and the Ministry of Local Affairs and Environment (MALE).

-- Organization of a online seminar series in the framework of the Partnership on Transparency in the Paris Agreement (Cluster Francophone) for scenario building in the context of updates of the National Climate Change Contributions (NDCs).
+- Organization of a online seminar series and a Workshhop in the framework of the Partnership on Transparency in the Paris Agreement (Cluster Francophone) for scenario building in the context of updates of the National Climate Change Contributions (NDCs).

 - High-level kick-off and planning workshop with around 100 participants from various sectors, public and private, including financial institutions and mayors.